-Spree allows users to manage products, orders, process payments, and fulfil shipments easily.
+Spree allows users to manage products, orders, process payments, and fulfill shipments easily.
 It’s a constantly developing solution, with new functions and features being added regularly.

-WooCommerce is not an open source tool per se, but, rather a WordPress plugin.
+WooCommerce is not an open-source e-commerce platform, but, rather a WordPress plugin.
 It can be used by businesses using a WordPress content management system to turn their website into a store.

 Since WooCommerce can only be used by those with or using WordPress, it might not be an attractive choice for everyone.
 However, users with WordPress can access the full scalability that WooCommerce offers.

-Jigoshop is another WordPress-based tool which is rising in popularity for its functionality and ease of use.
+Jigoshop is another WordPress-based tool that is rising in popularity for its functionality and ease of use.
 It’s lightweight.
-It doesn’t consume too much server speed, and users can easily integrate addons, plugins and extensions with Jigoshop.
+It doesn’t consume too much server speed, and users can easily integrate add-ons, plugins, and extensions with Jigoshop.

-Drupal’s reputation as free open source eCommerce software solution provider precedes most of the other names on this list.
-Drupal for eCommerce is a flexible, SEO friendly integrated tool which comes with an intuitive dashboard, admin system and, payment processing capabilities.
+Drupal’s reputation as a free open source eCommerce software solution provider precedes most of the other names on this list.
+Drupal for eCommerce is a flexible, SEO-friendly integrated tool that comes with an intuitive dashboard, admin system, and, payment processing capabilities.

 Drupal for eCommerce can only be used by Drupal CMS users, which is a problem for non-Drupal users.
 Drupal comes with a “Commerce Kickstart” package, which gives users access to popular add-ons that will enhance their website functionality and streamline their eCommerce business.

 What platform you choose to go for is ultimately your decision.
 But rest assured that each of the eight solutions listed above will be beneficial for your eCommerce business, one way or another.
-Depending on what features you require, identify the free open source eCommerce software best for you and go for it.
+Depending on what features you require, identify the free and open-source eCommerce software best for you and go for it.
 You won’t regret it.